Have you ever had to prepare an Xbar and R chart?

 It’s your turn!

-I enjoy hearing from my readings.
-If you liked this article on the Xbar and R chart or have questions about the Xbar and R chart then I would like to hear from you.
+I enjoy hearing from my readers, therefore, if you have any questions about the Xbar and R chart then I’d like to hear from you.